chinhengofaith/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty for changing the user
+0iam_betty for changing the user
 1-who_am_i for whoami
 2-groups for groups
 3-new_ownerfor changing the owner of the file
 4-empty for creating an empty file
+ 5-execute for changing file permissions